lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.
 If you just want to zoom to fit the page width :menuselection:`View --> Zoom --> Page Width`.
 To change your zoom to 100 percent :menuselection:`View --> Zoom --> 100%`.

+To bring up a dialog for the properties of your slides controling background and shape with :menuselection:`Slide --> Properites`.
+To change the format for a different aspect ratio of projector or print format change the :guilabel:`Format` drop down menu.

 On the left there is a panel showing what slides you currently have in left side of the window.
 To insert a new slide right click on this panel on the left and select new slide or press :kbd:`Control + Enter`.
 To delete a slide on the left hand slide right click and select delete slide or :menuselection:`Slide --> Delete Slide`.
 To create another copy of a slide right click and then select duplicate slide.
 To change the type of slide  :menuselection:`Slide --> Layout --> Your choice of slide here` which has many different options.

 To move a slide down :menuselection:`Slide --> Move --> Slide Down`.
 To move a slide up :menuselection:`Slide --> Move --> Slide Up`.
 To move a slide to the start :menuselection:`Slide --> Move --> Slide to start`.
 To move a slide to the end :menuselection:`Slide --> Move --> Slide to end`.